CECOT: Detention of foreign prisoners

-United States secretary of homeland security Kristi Noem visited CECOT on 26 March 2025 and threatened illegal immigrants in the United States with deportation to El Salvador and incarceration in CECOT if they did not leave the country.
+United States Secretary of Homeland Security Kristi Noem visited CECOT on 26 March 2025 and threatened illegal immigrants in the United States with deportation to El Salvador and incarceration in CECOT if they did not leave the country.
 The U.S. deported 17 more people to El Salvador on 31 March, alleging that they were MS-13 and Tren de Aragua.
 The U.S. government stated that the deportations occurred using regular immigration laws and not the Alien Enemies Act.

 On 7 April, the Supreme Court of the United States lifted Boasberg's order, allowing the Trump administration to use the Alien Enemies Act to deport people from the country but only after they had been given a court hearing on the matter.
 In a meeting between Trump and Bukele at the Oval Office on 14 April, White House press secretary Karoline Leavitt stated that Trump was interested in deporting "heinous, violent criminals" who were American citizens to El Salvador; Cato Institute immigration expert David Bier stated that "U.S. citizens may not be deported to imprisonment abroad.
 There is no authority for that in any U.S. law."
 Trump further suggested to Bukele that he should "build about five more places" like CECOT.

 Among the prisoners deported to El Salvador was Salvadoran citizen Kilmar Abrego Garcia, who was initially incarcerated at CECOT; his case received widespread media attention in the United States as he had been deported due to an "administrative error".
 In April 2025, U.S. senator Chris Van Hollen met Abrego Garcia, who informed him that he had been transferred to another prison in Santa Ana.
 Abrego Garcia told Van Hollen that he "experienced trauma" while in CECOT.
-After the meeting, Bukele wrote on X that Abrego Garcia would remain in Salvadoran custody.
+After the meeting, Bukele tweeted that Abrego Garcia would remain in Salvadoran custody.
 In June 2025 Abrego Garcia was brought back to the U.S., after being charged with human smuggling and accused of numerous other crimes that had not previously been alleged; a court later found that there was "no credible evidence".
 After his return, his attorneys filed legal documents claiming he had been subjected to "severe beatings, severe sleep deprivation, inadequate nutrition, and psychological torture" in CECOT.
 Bukele disputed this claim, publishing videos and images of Abrego Garcia participating in prisoner programs after he had left CECOT and asking "If he'd been tortured, sleep-deprived, and starved, why does he look so well in every picture?"
+Also among the prisoners deported was Venezuelan makeup artist Andry Hernández Romero, who was deported due to his tattoos.